maxm-akins/cs1660-final-group1/README.md

 The project features a full-stack web application with a **React.js** frontend and a **FastAPI** backend, containerized using **Docker**.

-Google Cloud Platform (GCP) is employed to fulfill the functionalities of the website.
+Google Cloud Platform (GCP) is employed to fulfill the website's functionalities.
 The following GCP features are used:

 - **Firestore**: Used as the primary NoSQL database to store user information